 DPP · Data Clarity · Sustainability

-The Digital Product Passport is becoming mandatory.
-Competitive advantage comes from product and sustainability data that is structured, connected and ready for reuse.
+The Digital Product Passport is gradually becoming reality.
+Competitive advantage emerges where product, sustainability and service data is already structured, connected and reusable today.

-Conclusion: The DPP is not just an IT project.
-It is an organisational and data project.
+Our conclusion: The Digital Product Passport is not an IT project – it is an organisational, data and sustainability project.

 Strategically prepared – data clarity as the foundation for the Digital Product Passport, circular economy and evidence